ElazarK/content-docs/playbooks/Palo Alto Networks BPA Playbook.md

-This playbook runs Palo Alto Best Practice Assessment checks for a Panorama instance.
+runs Palo Alto Best Practice Assessment checks for a Panorama instance.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.